-1) Do they have the means to pay the rent?
+1) Does the Applicant have the means to pay the rent?

 How long has the prospect been employed in his/her current line of work?
 Is this a new career for her, or has she demonstrated a long-term commitment to her field of employment?
 This makes a difference.
 It indicates stability, or lack thereof.
 Income counts, too.
 Is the paycheck going to cover not only the rent, but the prospect’s other expenses?
 If not, something’s going to be sacrificed.
 As a landlord, we don’t want that sacrifice to be the timely payment of rent.